Smokeless Tobacco and My Cancer

 spot

 I set up an appointment with M.D.Anderson Cancer Center.
 If I was gonna get cancer work done, I was going to the best.
 After running CT scans other tests, my doctor came to same the conclusion.
 Very little time was wasted and my operation was set up for December 8th.
 I was told of the difficulties involved.
 The loss of feeling.
 How it would take time to talk right again.
 That eating would be a problem.
-Dr. Holsinger let me know from square one, he wouldn't know how much had to be taken til he got in and tested the area.
+Dr. Holsinger let me know from square one he wouldn't know how much had to be taken til he got in and tested the area.
 I ended up losing 3 teeth, alot of gum and the inside lining of my cheek.
+Also I had 37 lymphnodes removed, my jawbone was shaven to half of it's thickness and a plate was added with screws to strengthen my jaw.
+Leg tissue was removed and used to replace what was removed.
 The following are just a few of the pictures from my surgery.
-One picture even shows the complete area removed from me.
+One picture even shows the complete area removed from my jaw.

 icu icu2 breathing